SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co3/java 6.md

 overall time complexity o(1)

-write a program to create a hashmap with rol and marks with 5 ent
+write a program to create a hashmap with rol and marks with 5 entires and print all the rols as an array an print all the values iterating through the hashmap and print the size of the hash map